Feedback stabilization of switched systems under arbitrary switching: A convex characterization: Discrete-time control switched systems

 \subsection{Memory-based stabilizability notions}

 In this section we introduce additional notions of stabilizability for~\eqref{eq:SwitchedSystemInput} that involve the notion of \emph{memory}.
 For a general introduction regarding discrete-time systems depending on a notion of memory inspired by language-theory objects, we refer to~\cite[Section 3]{DelRosJung24}.
-We recall here the necessary notation.
 Given $M\in\N_+$ let us consider $f:\N\times\M^\star \times \R^n \to \R^n$, and the \emph{system with memory} defined by

 where $\sigma\in \M^\omega$ is a (switching) signal.
 We denote by $\phi(\cdot\,,\sigma,x_0):\N\to \R^n$ the (unique) solution to~\eqref{Eq:SystemWithMemory} with respect to the signal $\sigma$ and the initial condition $x(0)=x_0$. \begin{defn} Given $M\in\N_+$ and $f:\N\times \M^\star \times \R^n \to \R^n$, system~\eqref{Eq:SystemWithMemory} is said to be \emph{uniformly exponentially stable} (UES) if there exist $C\geq 1$ and $\gamma \in [0,1)$ such that